Add to watchlist

 Saba Kassa (saba.kassa@unibas.ch, Assessor)

-Learning objectives By the end of the module, students should be able to:
+Learning objectives By the end of the course, students should be able to:

 Bibliography Reading list and more detailed course outline in the first course session